 So far the course seems to be well laid out and easy to follow.
 With good explanation of what to expect from the course and what we should have gained by the end of it.
 I look forward to doing this course once i have all the parts ready.
 Thank you for creating what looks like another excellent course. -- Argon

-This Raspberry Pi project course will show you how to integrate a variety of components into a gadget that I call "The Bench Computer".
+This Raspberry Pi project course will show you how to integrate a variety of components into a gadget that you can use to automate your work bench.

 With the Bench Computer, you will be able to control any device and appliance on your electronics work bench, like turn on and off your bench lights, soldering iron and fume extractor.

 The Bench Computer provides a great framework on which you can build your own home automation projects Out of the box, you will be able to control anything with a simple on/off switch, like lights, fans, heaters etc.

 Here are the main components (software and hardware) that you will learn about by taking this course: